-The required Melbourne clinical placements are the MCH Line (4 hours) and a residential Early Parenting Centre (3 days).
-This is because these services are not available outside of Melbourne.
-An introduction to the Victorian Children's Court is provided in the NURS1019 class and the visit to the Victorian Children's Court (4 hours) is encouraged but optional.
+The required Melbourne clinical placements are the MCH Line (3 hours) and a residential Early Parenting Centre (3 days).
+This is because these services are not readily available outside of Melbourne..

 RMIT aims to have students co-located at designated community agencies to optimise placement contracts and OH&S assessments.
 You may sometimes be required to travel to a specific community agency.